 How do I know if I have a bad fuse box?

-What are the symptoms of a bad fuse box in a car?
+What are the common symptoms of a bad fuse box in a car?

 How do I know if I need a new fuse box?